 LN1 The UAS should have a means to determine the UA's position, attitude, speed and heading while in flight.
 LN2 The navigation system should be sufficiently accurate for the operations, and is acceptable by CAAS.
 If deemed necessary, the navigation accuracy has to be verified by flight test in all the UA operational modes, in terms of maximum error from an established waypoint on ground, altitude and speed.
-Information on the worst possible navigation accuracy should be provided by the Operator and detailed in the Flight Manual.
+Information on the worst possible navigation accuracy should be provided by the operator and detailed in the Flight Manual.
 LN3 A flight-path deviation warning should be displayed and the appropriate procedure established when excessive deviation from the pre-programmed flight-path occurs, to ensure that the UAS crew is able to intervene at any time, to safely control the UAS back into the flight envelope as defined and accepted by CAAS.

-LN4 For effective management of failures that has direct impact to UAS navigation capability, there should be sufficient indications available for the UA Pilot to observe and act on accordingly to mitigate the associated risk to an acceptable level.
+LN4 For effective management of failures that has direct impact to UAS navigation capability, there should be sufficient indications available for the UA pilot to observe and act on accordingly to mitigate the associated risk to an acceptable level. accordingly to mitigate the associated lisk to an acceptable level.